When Is Your Copy Editing “Done”?

 I pick a single section of content — whatever seems reasonable — and work my way through it. when I’m done, I take a short break and complete a single pass of edits.
 Then I walk away to force myself to think about other things.
 If there’s time, I won’t come back to the project until the next day.

 Second Edits On Your Marketing Content

 When I come back, I go through a second edit, refreshed with my new ideas.
 This time, I don’t use any focus timer.
 For me, this is the last edit I go through before client review so I’ll put in as long as it takes within reason, up to one full day.

 After the second edit, it’s off to the client for initial feedback.
 My standard terms are to allow for two full rounds of client feedback and edits.
 After that, I bill for additional time.
 In my experience, this is good for both myself and the client, because when rounds of edits are unlimited projects tend to drag on and lose focus.

 Each time I get feedback returned from the client, I’ll look over their input and walk away from the piece again for a bit if the changes requested are more than minor corrections.

 Discipline and Communication Are Key

-The most important part of my system is to communicate with the client up front and throughout so they know what stage of the process their work is at, and what expectations there are on both sides.
+The most important part of my system for creating marketing content is to communicate with the client up front and throughout so they know what stage of the process their work is at, and what expectations there are on both sides.